Mindfulness represents an in-the-moment and nonjudgmental way of responding to thoughts and feelings (Kabat-Zinn, 2005).

-Individuals are asked to consider what matters to them, what they want to do with their time on the planet, the sort of person they want to be, and the strengths they want to develop.
+Individuals are asked to consider what matters to them, the sort of person they want to be, and what is standing in the way of them achieving their goals.
 They are then asked to make an X in the dartboard below to indicate where they are today based on the following categories:

 - Personal Growth/Health

 This exercise is adapted from Russ Harris’ The Complete Set of Client Handouts and Worksheets from ACT books, in which Harris (2009) also presents numerous useful worksheets centered around acceptance and commitment therapy (ACT).
 Individuals are asked to consider the methods they have used to avoid unpleasant thoughts and feelings, along with the long-term impact of such practices.
 They are then asked to write about their attempted solutions and long-term outcomes.